Reporting suspicious activities

 You have a reportable suspicion if you think there’s a possibility, which is more than fanciful, that the relevant facts exist.
 In Da Silva, it was noted that "a vague feeling of unease would not suffice".

-Factors to consider when deciding to make a report are included in Appendix C of the CCAB Anti-money laundering guidance for the accountancy sector.
+Factors to consider when deciding to make a report are included in Appendix C of the Anti-Money Laundering and Counter-Terrorist Financing Guidance for the Accountancy Sector.
 Please note that: